MahdaviNejad/Letter-Recognition/README.md

-# hello-world
+# Letter Recognition With Simple Neural Network
-A test Repository for all people in world
+A simple implementation of perceptron network in Matlab for letter recognition.